-Water science experiment is always a hit for my kid during the summer.
+Water science experiment is always a hit for kids.

 Let’s get started.

 Here is how to make a paddle boat.